 Operations management determines what equipment, labor, tools, facilities, materials, energy, and information are required, how these can best be obtained, and how they are used to satisfy the requirements of the marketplace.

 Business Administration at Western

 Western's Business Administration programs explore leadership roles in business and the community, providing students with the perceptual and analytical skills necessary to make decisions and evaluate policies in business, and develop an understanding of the social, economic, and regulatory environments in business.
 All students earning a degree in Business Administration develop significant understanding of management information systems and computing.

 Most companies are looking for people with real world experience, which is why Western students receive encouragement and support in finding relevant internships.
 Student internships often provide valuable industry connections and can lead to a job offer after graduation.

-Another way to network and gain extracurricular experience is through the study abroad program, where you can study business at institutions around the world through Western's study abroad program.
+Another way to network and gain extracurricular experience is through Western's study abroad program, where you can study business at institutions around the world.

 The College of Business and Economics offer annual scholarships which students apply for in Winter quarter and are awarded the following academic year.
 CBE’s commitment includes supporting BIPOC students, LGBTQ+ students, women, students with disabilities and more.

 Students complete a simple online application to apply for many different scholarships at once, and will be considered for all scholarships for which they are eligible.
 Learn more about CBE scholarships and review the available scholarships included in the general application.

 The College of Business & Economics hosts a variety of student clubs that provide avenues of professional growth, networking, fun, and camaraderie.
 Student clubs provide a great way to learn about an area of study, often through professionals in the field.